FastBackgroundCheck Opt Out Guide

 Timelines, Verification & What to Expect

 Expect an on-page message and/or email confirming the request.
 The Privacy Notice explains how it verifies some privacy requests by matching data points, and it also states that opt-out requests do not require verification.
 In practice, you may still need an email confirmation step to finish.
-If nothing changes after about 10 days, use the Contact page listed on the Notice, then resubmit once.
+If nothing changes after the site’s stated removal window, use the Contact page listed on the Notice, then resubmit once.

 Edge Cases & Troubleshooting